zeapsu/WISER_Optimization_VG/guidelines.md

 *	Participants may use any quantum SDK or platform of their choice.

 # 6. Judging Criteria:
-Solutions will be evaluated against internal benchmark implementations at Sponser.
+Solutions will be evaluated against internal benchmark implementations at organizer.
 Evaluation will be based on:
 *	Speed of the solution
 *	Optimality (as measured by the cost function)
 *	Scalability (problem size handled)